 Finish The Dough The Next Morning:

 Lastly knead in the chocolate and form the dough ball.
-Place seam side down in a bowl.
+Place seam side down in a large bowl.
+Cover the bowl with saran wrap.

 Let it Rise: